ISSN 2674-8053 | Receive article updates on Telegram: https://t.me/mapamundiorg

 the saga of india (Article 3) – the neighborhood with pakistan

 Continuing the exercise of looking at India, I think it is important now to briefly recap its policy towards the immediate neighborhood and the guidelines that guided – and still guide – its relations with Pakistan.
 If we look at the map of the country we will see that the Indian subcontinent is a territory closed in on itself.: at North, the Himalayan mountain range constitutes a natural barrier, and to the south, the Arabian Sea, the Indian Ocean and the Bay of Bengal act as maritime borders.
 This has greater importance than merely cartographic, because it defines the unique character of Indian civilization.
-Although isolated by geography, India suffered the influence of the people who entered its territory over the millennia and came to join the ancient Dravidian population..
+Although isolated by geography, India suffered the influence of people who entered its territory over the millennia and came to join the ancestral Dravidian population. ...

 The independence of India and Pakistan: remembering history